ranadeepbhuyan/awstraining/README.md

 1. Select an Amazon Linux AMI 2017.03.1 -> Choose instance type as t2-micro -> Configure instance as given defaults -> Add Storage as given defaults -> Add Tags
 1. Click Add Tag -> key=name and value=webserver
 1. Click Next:Configure Security Group.
+1. For the existing ssh rule select source= anywhere
-1. Click Add Rule -> Select type=http
+1. Click Add Rule -> Select type=custom tcp and source=anywhere
 1. Click Review and Launch
 1. Choose Create a new key pair, give a key pair name (e.g. awstraining.pem) and download it to a safe location on your computer, and then choose Launch Instances.
 Note the name of the .pem filename.
 It will be used in the next step